rodneyshupe/Cookbook/Recipes/Desserts/BananaFrittersWithCaramelAndBaileysChocolateCreamSauce.rst

 Directions
 ----------

-1. In a large cooking pot or wok add canola oil, heat to 375F.
+1. Add canola oil to a large cooking pot or wok and heat to 375F (checked with a thermometer).
-   (Checked with a thermometer)
-2. Prepare caramel sauce; Combine all the ingredients in a small pan and stir until the sugar has dissolved and the butter has melted.
-Bring to a boil, reduce the heat and simmer for 2 minutes.
-Set aside.
+2. Make the caramel sauce: combine all the ingredients in a small pan and stir until the sugar has dissolved and the butter has melted; bring to a boil, then reduce the heat and simmer for 2 minutes and set aside.
-3. Prepare chocolate cream sauce; Melt the chocolate in a double boiler Add the liqueur, blend.
-Add the whipping cream and blend.
-Set aside.
+3. Make the chocolate cream sauce: melt the chocolate in a double boiler, then add the liqueur and blend; add the whipping cream and blend and set aside.
-4. Sift the flour into a bowl.
-Make a well and add the egg and soda water all at once.
-Stir until all the liquid is incorporated and the batter is free of lumps.
+4. Sift the flour into a bowl, make a well and add the egg and soda water all at once, then stir until all the liquid is incorporated and the batter is free of lumps.
-5. Dip the bananas in the batter a few pieces at a time.
-Gently lower the bananas into the oil and cook until golden brown.remove with a slotted spoon and drain on paper towels and keep warm.
+5. Dip the bananas in the batter a few pieces at a time, then gently lower into the oil and cook until golden brown; remove with a slotted spoon, drain on paper towels and keep warm.
-6. Serve the fritters with the gelato, and drizzle the two sauces over.
+6. Serve with the gelato and drizzle the two sauces over.